Argonavt8/testRepository/README.md

 Put your audience first and second
 ----------------------------------
 Identify who can benefit most from your story.
 Even if it’s a first-person experience, tell it to those individuals in a way that helps them connect with it.
-Make them feel like they’re a part of your experience by framing it in terms of
+Make them feel like they’re a part of your experience by framing it in terms of   similar experiences they might have and what they can do with the information you’re sharing.